chande/PRTree/README.md

 <strong>data/</strong>

-This directory contains the query benchmarking input (numbered directories) and experimental results (data.txt), as well as the input data (sanitized.txt).
+This directory contains the query benchmarking input (numbered directories) and experimental results (data.txt), as well as the input database (sanitized.txt).
 The naming convention for the benchmarking files is: number_of_queries.prefix_length.number_of_results